Turkish baklava

 Tuck in to this scrumptious pastries whilst exploring some other of Turkey's finest recipes.

-Take the chance to know about some other deliciously sweet Turkish confectionery and see what sophisticated flavor can be achieved with a handful of ingredients and simple cooking techniques.
+Try to prepare Turkish baklava or take the chance to know about some other deliciously sweet Turkish confectionery and see what sophisticated flavor can be achieved with a handful of ingredients and simple cooking techniques.